Mount Kenya Climb: CHOGORIA DOWN SIRIMON

 Simba Tarn- Pt Lenana ( 4,985m) Old Moses Camp (3,300m) 11-12 hrs, 485m ascent, 24km walk, 1,685m descent

 Day 5: We attempt the summit at 0430hrs and we hike for about one and half hours up to Point Lenana (4,985m), the normal hiker’s peak, arriving there for the African sunrise.
-Weather permitting, take a photo sessesion and then descend to Shipton camp for breakfast (4,200m).
+Above all, we will take a photo session if the weather will permit.
+We will then descend to Shipton camp for breakfast (4,200m).
 After breakfast, begin the 5 hours descend via Mackinder’s valley to the Old Moses / Judmiere camp ( 3,300m).
-The journey is gentle and it offers ample time to enjoy amazing scenery which includes the peculiar mountain plants.
-The last dinner is served early before retiring to bed.
+This is journey is gentle and it offers ample time to enjoy amazing scenery which includes the peculiar mountain plants.
+Dinner and overnight stay will be in the camp.

 Judmiere Camp – Sirimon gate – Nairobi.
 2 hrs. walk.

 Day 6: After breakfast, we descend for 2 hours on the newly tarmacked road to Sirimon Park gate (2650m).
 Zebras, black and white Columbus monkey, elephants, water bucks, bongo, baboons and other smaller mammals can be seen on the way down.
-With luck on your side, you can be able to see the leopard basking on the sun.
+With luck on your side, you can be able to see the leopard basking on the sun, however, a bit of luck is needed.
 After checking out of the national park, we meet our diver and drive to Nanyuki for lunch.
-After bidding farewell to the supporting crew, drive back to Nairobi arriving by 1800 hrs.
+At this point, we bid farewell to the supporting crew, there after we drive back to Nairobi Serena Hotel arriving by 1800 hrs.
 You have conquered the second highest Mountain in Africa!